instedd/notifiable-diseases/README.md

 ## Configuration

-Application settings are configured in `conf/settings.json`; these settings are merged with the contents of `conf/settings.local.json`, and are further merged with the contens of a file specified as `--settings=PATH` when running `grunt`.
+Application settings are configured in `conf/settings.json` or the path specified as `--settings=SETTINGS_JSON_PATH`; these settings are merged with the contents of `conf/settings.local.json`.

 * `brand` Title to display in the application
 * `api` Endpoint to the CDX API